 My buddies and I drove 25 hours straight from Chicago to the Continental Divide.
 Don’t do that; just fly into Denver.
 Make sure you get a 4-wheeler to scale these mountains, and if you’re planning on hiking in the colder months, bring hiking poles and spikes, otherwise, you’ll slip everywhere.
 Wildlife abounds; moose, bighorn sheep, beaver, deer, black bear, eagles, marmots, and mountain lions.
 It’s incredibly busy, but people are super friendly.

-• If you’re in Colorado, and you’re up for a serious hiking challenge, attempt a 14er.
+If you’re in Colorado, and up for a serious hiking challenge, attempt a 14er.
 These are mountains with a peak of at least 14,000 feet and are quite difficult.
 Colorado has the most out of any state (53).
 We tried a dual 14er, Gray & Torrey’s Peak, in the summer with sneakers in the middle of the day.
 Do NOT do that.
-Get proper hiking shoes, water, and snacks, start early in the morning, and work your way up to a challenging hike.
+Read about altitude sickness and get proper hiking shoes, water, and snacks, start early in the morning, and work your way up to a challenging hike.
 If you don’t want to, rest assured.
 The mountains look absolutely stunning from the ground 🙂

 Head over to Boulder (a college town) and hike the Flatirons.
 If you have time, drive south about 1.5 hours to Colorado Springs to see the Garden of the Gods, an easy and pretty stroll.
 Once you’re here, just another 2.5 hours south are the Great Sand Dunes, the tallest sand dunes in North America.
 You can sandboard and climb up endless dunes.
-The south is warm and arid.
+The south is fairly warm and arid compared to the mountainous regions.

 Arizona: Phoenix, South Rim Grand Canyon, Sedona, Page

-If you love the heat, this is the perfect state for you.
+If you love blistering heat, this is the perfect state for you.
 Phoenix has steep hikes such as Camelback Mountain and Piestewa Peak.
-Head over to Scottsdale for some great eats such as Geisha Sushi & SumoMaya.
+Head over to Scottsdale for some great eats at Geisha Sushi & SumoMaya.

-Of course, you can go to the South Rim of the overcrowded Grand Canyon, which is about 3.5 hours from Phoenix.
+Of course, you can go to the South Rim of the overcrowded Grand Canyon, which is 3.5 hours from Phoenix.
 Drive through the entire park, see Havasu Falls, whitewater raft, and hike the Kaibab Trail.
-Always check nps.gov for road conditions, alerts, and accurate weather (which is different from generic weather channels).
+Always check nps.gov for road conditions, alerts, and accurate weather (which is different from generic weather channels), as well as restrictions by Native American tribes.
+This is important because localized trails and roads will have separate alerts from the general alerts for an area.

 Past the Grand Canyon, further north, is Page.
 Swing by Horseshoe Bend and Antelope Canyon.
 Keep in mind while Phoenix is warm, the desert and mountains in the north are extreme climates, and get quite chilly (even snowy), in the wintertime.